 Now the antenna can be safely removed and put back on:

-At this point I was still assuming that I’d be able to not only prime what I wanted primed, but also be able to use the airbrush to do some detail painting.
-I turned my attention to the .50 cal on the turret top.
+At this point I was still assuming that I’d be able to not only prime what I wanted to be primed, but also be able to use the airbrush to do some detail painting.
+I turned my attention to the .50 caliber on the turret top.